Bear, Aho, Raanta help Hurricanes beat Avalanche 2-0

 AP Sports Writer

+In Bear’s case, the play started when teammate Jesper Fast won a battle along the boards for the puck after Kuemper had tried to clear it.
+The puck came Bear’s way from way out near the Avalanche bench, and he quickly fired a shot that possibly clipped the stick of Colorado’s Nazem Kadri for a slight change in direction to finally beat Kuemper.

+As the Hurricanes celebrated, Kadri slammed his stick to the ice in frustration.

-Bear collected a loose puck along the boards near the Avalanche bench and fired a long shot that slipped through Darcy Kuemper.
-It was the breakthrough moment in a matchup of the league’s top two teams in terms of points percentage, one that came after the Hurricanes and Avalanche had come up empty on a combined 68 shots to that point.
+It was the breakthrough moment, one coming after the Hurricanes and Avalanche had failed to convert on a combined 68 shots to that point.

+“That’s kind of how these games sometimes go,” Carolina coach Rod Brind’Amour said.
+“There was a lot of great quality opportunities both ways.
+Those weren’t going in.
+You kind of figured that could happen.
+It seems to work out that way sometimes.
+It’s good it was obviously for us.”

 The Hurricanes added the clinching score after the Avalanche had pulled Kuemper with about 3 minutes left, with Aho stealing Gabriel Landeskog’s pass near center ice and skating in for the score with 1:32 left to seal this one.